Renting out a room in your home: what you need to know

 - ACT: Legal Aid ACT

-Do you need to inform your lender before renting out a room?
+Do you need to tell your lender before renting out a room?

 If you rent out a room in your home while still living there, you usually don’t need to notify your lender.
 However, it’s worth checking your loan agreement for any special clauses or rules around this.